fodilfliti/flutter_scale_kit/README.md

 **Note:** If you don't configure sizes, default values will be used (xs=2, sm=4, md=8, lg=12, xl=16, xxl=24).
 FontConfig is optional—see [Typography & Theme](#typography-and-theme) for details.

-### 2. Wrap Your App
+**Step 2: Wrap your app**

-Drop `ScaleKitBuilder` above your root app and pass the design size you targeted in Figma/Sketch.
-Everything else rides on the smart defaults described in [Intelligent Auto-Configuration](#intelligent-auto-configuration): per-device min/max clamps, landscape boosts, font selection, and responsive caches.
+Drop `ScaleKitBuilder` above your root app and pass the design size you targeted in Figma/Sketch:

 ```dart
 import 'package:flutter/material.dart';